 Although the demographics have shifted to a more diverse populace, Italy’s influence continues to be palpable in North Beach, where cafes, bakeries, and Italian restaurants line the neighborhood streets.

 You can also take public transportation to Washington Square Park.
-It is a few blocks away from our start point.
+It is a few blocks away from our starting point.

 Public Transportation: You can take the Powell-Mason cable car line from Powell Street in downtown SF and get off at Mason St. corner Union St., which is a block away from Washington Square Park.
 Alternatively, you can take buses 30 or 15 from Market Street in downtown SF and get off at this scenic square.
 From this square, it is about a 5-minute walk to our start point.